Hardware & Software

 Tier 2 is where this benchmark diverges hardest from PostgreSQL.
 Cassandra has no EXPLAIN.
 There is no query optimizer to outsmart.
 Optimization means getting the data model right.
 Ten challenges where the model receives a schema, a query pattern, and symptoms of failure, then has to identify the anti-pattern and propose a fix.
 Unbounded partition growth, hot partitions, secondary index misuse on high-cardinality columns, tombstone accumulation from queue-like delete patterns, ALLOW FILTERING dependency, compaction strategy selection (STCS vs LCS vs TWCS vs UCS), consistency level mismatches with the R+W>RF formula, multi-partition batch abuse, materialized view pitfalls, and collection columns with millions of elements.
 Gemma-4-E2B scored 7/10 on this tier.
 A 2B model correctly identifying that a logged multi-partition batch is slower than individual async inserts, or explaining why a secondary index on a high-cardinality column causes scatter-gather to all nodes.
 These concepts don't require coding ability.
 They require understanding distributed systems.

 Tier 4 tests whether models can build working Cassandra objects against a live cluster.
-Six challenges with multiple behavioral test cases each.
-Design a time-bucketed API request log table with TWCS compaction and 7-day TTL (6 tests).
-Implement a distributed lock using lightweight transactions with IF NOT EXISTS and TTL-based auto-expiry (5 tests).
-Create a materialized view with the correct IS NOT NULL constraints and verify data propagation (5 tests).
-Build a counter-based rate limiter that tracks requests per API key per minute bucket (5 tests).
-Write a LOGGED batch for atomic dual-write denormalization across two query tables (4 tests).
-Create SAI indexes on multiple columns and verify multi-column AND queries work without ALLOW FILTERING (5 tests).
+The six challenges cover a time-bucketed API request log table with TWCS compaction and 7-day TTL, a lightweight-transaction distributed lock, a materialized view with the correct IS NOT NULL constraints, a counter-based per-minute rate limiter, a LOGGED batch for dual-write denormalization, and SAI indexes for multi-column AND queries.
 Gemma-4-E2B got 10/30, scoring perfect 5/5 on both the LWT lock and counter rate limiter but failing the rest.

 LRU Cache with TTL (10 tests)